zacstewart/comm-gtk/README.md

 ## Installation

-Grab a build from GitHub, or if you want to build it yourself:
+Grab a [release][latest-release] from GitHub, or if you want to build it yourself:

 ### MacOS